VoliJS/NestedLink/valuelink/README.md

 ##### ![var] $link.error : any | void

-This link field may be analyzed by custom `<Input />` control to indicate an error (see `tags.jsx` controls and supplied examples).
+This field is populated by the `link.check` method and must not be assigned manually.

-This mechanics can be used to add ad-hoc validation in `render`.
+It should be used by a custom `<Input />` control to display an error (see `linked-controls` and examples).

 ```javascript
 // Simple check